TinyWebEx/AddonSettings/README.md

 ### Getting settings

-The `.get` APi is the most important one, as it returns the setting you requested.
+The `.get` API is the most important one, as it returns the setting you requested.

 ```js
 AddonSettings.get("thisExampleSettingEnabled").then((exampleSettingEnabled) => {